lmfit/asteval/README.rst

 Use ``pip install asteval`` to install the asteval library.

-Asteval requires Python 3.8 or higher.
-If installed, many functions and constants from Numpy will be used by default.
+Asteval supports Python 3.10 or higher.
+No modules outside of the standard library are required, though if `NumPy` is installed, many functions from it will be used by default.

-About ASTEVAL
+About Asteval
 --------------

-ASTEVAL is a safe(ish) evaluator of Python expressions and statements, using Python's ast module.
-The idea is to provide a simple, safe, and robust miniature mathematical language that can handle user input.
-The emphasis here is on mathematical expressions so that many functions from ``numpy`` are imported and used if available.
+Asteval is a safe(ish) evaluator of Python expressions and statements, using Python's ast module.
+It provides a simple and robust restricted Python interpreter that can safely handle user input.
+The emphasis here is on mathematical expressions so that many functions from ``NumPy`` are imported and used if available.

-Many Python language constructs are supported by default, These include slicing, subscripting, list comprehension, conditionals (if-elif-else blocks and if expressions), flow control (for loops, while loops, and try-except-finally blocks).
-All data are Python objects and built-in data structures (dictionaries, tuples, lists, Numpy arrays, strings) are fully supported by default.
+Asteval supports many Python language constructs by default.
+These include conditionals (if-elif-else blocks and if expressions), flow control (for loops, while loops, and try-except-finally blocks), list comprehension, slicing, subscripting, f-strings, and more.
+All data are Python objects and built-in data structures (dictionaries, tuples, lists, strings, and ``Numpy`` nd-arrays) are fully supported by default.
+It supports these language features by converting input into Python's own abstract syntax tree (AST) representation and walking through that tree.
+This approach effectively guarantees that parsing of input will be identical to that of Python.

-Many of the standard built-in Python functions are available, as are all mathematical functions from the math module.
-If the Numpy module is installed, many of its functions will also be available.
+Many of the standard built-in Python functions are available, as are all mathematical functions from the ``math`` module.
+If the ``NumPy`` is installed, many of its functions will also be available.
 Users can define and run their own functions within the confines of the limitations of Asteval.

-There are several absences and differences with Python, and Asteval is by no means an attempt to reproduce Python with its own ast module.
+There are several absences and differences with Python, and Asteval is by no means an attempt to reproduce Python with its own ``ast`` module.
 Some of the most important differences and absences are:

- 1. Variable and function symbol names are held in a simple symbol table (a single dictionary), giving a flat namespace.
+ 1. accessing many internal methods and classes of Python objects is forbidden.
+This strengthens Asteval against malicious user code.
  2. creating classes is not supported.
- 3. importing modules is not supported by default - it can be enabled.
+ 3. function decorators, `yield`, `async`, `lambda`, `exec`, and `eval` are not supported.
- 4. function decorators, yield, lambda, exec, and eval are not supported.
+ 4. importing modules is not supported by default (it can be enabled).
- 5. files can only be opened in read-only mode.
+ 5. files will be opened in read-only mode by default.

-In addition, accessing many internal methods and classes of objects is forbidden in order to strengthen Asteval against malicious user code.
+Even with these restrictions, Asteval provides a pretty full-features ``mini-Python`` language that might be useful to expose to user input.

 Matt Newville <newville@cars.uchicago.edu>
-Last Update:  30-June-2024
+Last Update:  09-Nov-2025